 Step 2: This is the Blocks window.
 Here is where you will code your first app.
 There are two main sections in the Blocks window: Blocks and Viewer.
 On the Blocks section you will find all the blocks we can use for coding a phone app.
-You need to pick a type (e.g. Built-in) and then a subtype (e.g. Control), and then a side panel will appear with all the blocks from that subtype.
+You need to pick a type (e.g. Built-in) and then a subtype (e.g. Control), and then a side panel will appear with all the blocks from that sub-type.
 For using a block, you need to select and drag it to the Viewer section.
 You can use as many blocks for your app as needed, however they need to be correctly coded for them to work.

 Step 3: Go to the Blocks section, then Screen1 type and select the Button1 subtype.
-From there, select the "when Button1.Click" yellow block and drag it to the Viewer area

-IMPORTANT: component blocks such as the Button and Sound blocks only appear AFTER adding such component to the phone/ app.
+From here, select the "when Button1.Click" yellow block and drag it to the Viewer area Blocks Viewer Built-in when Button1 .
+Click Control do Logic when Button1 .
+GotFocus Text do Dictionaries when Button1 .
+LongClick Colors do Variables when Button1 .
+LongClick MPORTANT: component blocks such as the Button and Sound blocks only appear AFTER adding such component to the phone/ app.
 If such blocks don't appear, repeat tasks 1 and 2.
 Step 4: Now, click the Sound1 subtype, locate the "call Sound1 .Play" block and drag it to the Viewer.
 Once in the viewer, select again the "call Sound1 .Play" block and move it inside the yellow "when Button1.Click" block.
 You will hear a clicking sound when the to blocks are successfully connected.
 Your first app is ready!

-These are the two blocks that should be added and how they need to be connected
+These are the two blocks that should be added and how they need to be connected Viewer when Button1 .Click do call Sound1 .Play